 I mentioned this some years ago to the writer Bachi Karkaria, and she told me that she remembered that ‘Polson’s smell’ too; but for her, it brought back memories of old Bombay.
 And here I thought old and new Bombay both smell like rancid cheese.
 Or like wet dog.

-I am not sure Elizabeth particularly wants these descriptions associated with her—or for any memory of her to be triggered by aging cheese—but I wonder if she took in a whiff of Polson’s as her motorcade drove by on MG Road… and if she had then asked her aide to buy her some dry cheese sandwiches and got her mouth all puckered up.
+I am not sure Elizabeth particularly wants any memory of her to be triggered by aging cheese, but I wonder if she took in a whiff of Polson’s as her motorcade drove by on MG Road… and then asked her aide to buy her some dry cheese sandwiches; and got her mouth all puckered up.